CodeYourFuture/GitHomeworkTest/MICHEALE_ANDEMARIAM.md

 Hey, my name is *Micheale Andemariam*.
-I love all kinds of sports, but my favourite sport is football because I grew up watching and playing football with my friends since childhood.
-When it comes to food, I like foods that make me feel good and active after eating them, such as brown rice with chicken, fish and rice and pasta spaghetti.
+I love all kinds of sports, but my favourite sport is **football** because I grew up watching and playing football with my friends since childhood.
+When it comes to food, I like foods that make me feel good and active after eating them, such as **brown rice with chicken, fish and rice and pasta spaghetti**.

 Here is a link to a video of my favourite music.
-It is called New Beginning by *Tracy Chapman*. https://www.youtube.com/watch?v=72PkUgZ651k
+It is called **New Beginning** by *Tracy Chapman*. https://www.youtube.com/watch?v=72PkUgZ651k

 Fun facts about me: